HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 - Syntax and concepts
   - value 🖐️ used
-  - identifier 🖐️ used
+  - identifier 🎓 known
-  - variable 🖐️ used
+  - variable 🎓 known
-  - constant 🖐️ used
+  - constant 🎓 known
   - scalar 🖐️ used
   - literal 🖐️ used
-  - expression 🖐️ used
+  - expression 🎓 known
   - heap 🖐️ used
   - function 🖐️ used
   - procedure 👂 heard